LarssonOliver/dotfiles/README.md

 ## License

-This repository is licensed under the MIT License.
-See the LICENSE file for more information.
+This repository is licensed under the ***Unlicense*** license.
+Do whatever you want. 🤷 See the LICENSE file for more information.

 ---